Nellie Melba: Honours, memorials and legacy

 Melba planted a variety of poplar tree known as Populus × canadensis "Aurea", or golden poplar, on the Central Lawn in Melbourne Botanic Gardens on 11 April 1903, which has become known as "Melba's poplar".
-On 19 May 2011 Google celebrated her 150th birthday with a Google Doodle.
+On 19 May 2011, Google celebrated her 150th birthday with a Google Doodle.

 Books, films and television

 Melba's autobiography, Melodies and Memories, was published in 1925, largely ghost-written by her secretary Beverley Nichols.
 Nichols later complained that Melba did not cooperate in the process of writing or by reviewing what he wrote.
-Full-length biographies devoted to her include those by Agnes G. Murphy (1909), John Hetherington (1967), Thérèse Radic (1986) and Ann Blainey (2009).
+Full-length biographies devoted to her include those by Agnes G. Murphy (1909), John Hetherington (1967), Thérèse Radic (1986), Ann Blainey (2009), and Richard Davis (2025).

 A novel Evensong by Nichols (1932) was based on aspects of Melba's life, drawing an unflattering portrait.
 The 1934 motion picture adaptation of Evensong, starring Evelyn Laye as the character based on Melba, was for a time banned in Australia.
 Melba appears in the 1946 novel Lucinda Brayford by Martin Boyd.
 She is depicted as singing at a garden party thrown by the mother of the eponymous heroine, when she is described as having the "loveliest voice in the world".

-In 1946–1947 Crawford Productions produced a popular radio series on Melba starring Glenda Raymond, who became one of the foundation singers of the Australian Opera (later Opera Australia) in 1956.
+In 1946–1947 Crawford Productions produced a radio series on Melba starring Glenda Raymond, who became one of the foundation singers of the Australian Opera (later Opera Australia) in 1956.
 In 1953 a biopic titled Melba was released by Horizon Pictures and directed by Lewis Milestone.
 Melba was played by the soprano Patrice Munsel.
 In 1987 the Australian Broadcasting Corporation produced a mini-series, Melba, starring Linda Cropper miming to the singing voice of Yvonne Kenny.
 Melba was portrayed by Kiri Te Kanawa in episode 3 of season 4 of the British ITV television show Downton Abbey (2013), performing at the abbey as a guest of Lord and Lady Grantham.
 Rupert Christiansen, writing in The Telegraph, bemoaned the casting and the fact checking.

 Melba appears in a pivotal scene in the 2014 novel Tell by Frances Itani.